D'Anton Lynn: Los Angeles Chargers

 On February 2, 2017, Lynn was hired by the Los Angeles Chargers as a defensive assistant.

 Houston Texans

 On February 7, 2018, Lynn was hired by the Houston Texans as their assistant defensive backs coach under head coach Bill O’Brien.
 On January 29, 2020, Lynn was promoted to the team's secondary coach.

 Baltimore Ravens

 On January 24, 2021, Lynn was hired by the Baltimore Ravens as their defensive backs coach under defensive coordinator Don Martindale and head coach John Harbaugh.

 On January 20, 2022, Lynn was selected as head coach of the East squad in the 2022 East-West Shrine Bowl held in Las Vegas.

 UCLA Bruins

 On February 27, 2023, Lynn was hired by UCLA to become their defensive coordinator, replacing Bill McGovern.
+Lynn's two-year contract at $1.02 million per year was the richest in the program's history for an assistant at his position.
+He inherited a defense that finished the past five seasons Nos.
+86, 70, 69, 113 and 102 in the nation in total defense.
+Under Lynn in 2023, the Bruins defense improved to No. 11 in the regular season, allowing just 299 yards per game.
+It was fewest yards allowed in the Pac-12 Conference, and they also surrendered the second-fewest points.
+On November 18 against their crosstown rivals, USC, the Bruins won 38–20, with the defense holding the Trojans to their lowest scoring output of the season along with three yards rushing, USC's worst ground performance since 2018.

+USC Trojans

+On December 1, 2023, USC hired Lynn as their defensive coordinator after having fired their previous coordinator, Alex Grinch, midseason on November 5.
+Lynn left UCLA before they were invited to the LA Bowl.

 Personal life

-Lynn is the son of former Los Angeles Chargers head coach, and current San Francisco 49ers assistant head coach, Anthony Lynn.
+Lynn is the son of former Los Angeles Chargers head coach, and current Washington Commanders run game coordinator/running backs coach, Anthony Lynn.